chubukeita/NMA_MetaInsight_long_format_csv_autocreate_file/README.md

 The full license can be found at the following link: https://github.com/yamato1413/WebDriverManager-for-VBA/blob/main/LICENSE

 Changed from: https://github.com/yamato1414/WebDriverManager-for-VBA/blob/main/WebDriverManager4SeleniumBasic.bas and README '// SeleniumBasic ' in  and README.

+This file was output using the VBAC tool; VBAC is bundled with the free VBA library Ariawase.

+Ariawase (and VBAC) are available in the following GitHub repository: https://github.com/vbaidiot/ariawase/tree/master

+The original author is igeta.

+Ariawase and VBAC are used under the MIT License, and the full license can be found at the following link: https://github.com/vbaidiot/ariawase/blob/master/LICENSE.txt